 - 1. Create materials highlighting the natural and cultural resources of Biscayne Bay to share with ecotour guides. - 2.
 Encourage tour guides and county and municipal park staff to include information about the natural and cultural resources of Biscayne Bay in their tours of BBAP. - 3.
-Organize events in southern Biscayne Bay to allow visitors to experience healthy marine communities and educate them on the importance of proper ecological functioning.
+Organize events in southern Biscayne Bay to allow visitors to experience healthy marine communities and educate them on the importance of proper ecological functioning. - 4.

-- 1. Participate in meetings hosted by the City of Miami, City of Miami Beach, Miami-Dade County, the Miami River Commission, and other agencies or organizations to discuss the natural and cultural resources of the bay. - 2.
 Engage senior county and city park staff managing natural areas along Biscayne Bay to encourage the integration of BBAP natural and cultural resource information into presentations, tours, and outreach activities.

-Collaborate with parks to track attendance and infer the number of visitors exposed to BBAP educational messages. - 3.
-Develop a presentation about the natural and cultural resources of Biscayne Bay to motivate ecotour guides to incorporate this information into their activities.
+- 1. A presentation is developed and shared about the natural and cultural resource Biscayneayne Bay to motivate ecotour guides to incorporate this information into their activities. - 2.
+Participate in meetings hosted by the City of Miami, City of Miami Beach, Miami-Dade County, the Miami River Commission, and other agencies or organizations to discuss the natural and cultural resources of the bay, meeting minuets will be kept and provided upon request. - 3.
+Collaborate with parks to track attendance and infer the number of visitors exposed to BBAP educational messages.

-4.2.4 / Resource Management Issue / Issue Three: Habitat Loss
+4.2.4 / Resource Management Issue / Issue 3: Habitat Loss